evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Run the tests and fail

 Run the test and you will that `testGreet` has failed.
-The Run tool window has a log section on the right with two usuful bits of imformation:
+The Run tool window where we can find the following:

 1. Failure reason: `expected:<[Hello, Jake!]> but was:<[]>`
 1. Failure location: `MainActivityTests.java:49`.